 - double vision

-In embolization procedures, physicians use image guidance to place small, soft metal coils within the aneurysm, where it helps block the flow of blood and prevents rupture of the aneurysm.
+In embolization procedures, physicians use image guidance to place small, soft metal coils within the aneurysm, where it helps block the flow of blood and prevent rupture of the aneurysm.
+A stent may be used to help keep the coils inside a wide neck aneurysm.
+A special stent called a flow diverter may be used with or without coils to direct the flow of blood away from the aneurysm and cause it to clot and heal.
+Stents and flow diverters require patients to take blood thinners (such as aspirin, Plavix, etc.).
 Similarly, physicians use image guidance to fill AVMs with liquid embolic agents (similar to fast-sealing glue), thereby treating the presenting symptoms, and preventing new ones.

 What are some common uses of the procedure?